16 Best Lakes in Wisconsin

 You can access public beaches and the waterfront from the city of Superior, which is a great place to base yourself if you want to plan an outdoor vacation.
 There is a four-mile sandbar in the harbor, which is a great place to see Lake Superior sunsets reflecting off of the water.

-While water activities reign at the top of the things to do at the lake, there are many other itinerary-worthy items in the area, like Big Manitou Falls, the tallest waterfall in Wisconsin, in nearby Pattison State Park, or a drive along the Bayfield Peninsula Byway.
+While water activities top the list of things to do at the lake, there are many other itinerary-worthy items in the area, like Big Manitou Falls, in nearby Pattison State Park, the tallest waterfall in Wisconsin and one of the top waterfalls in the state.
+While you are in the area, you might want to take a scenic drive along the Bayfield Peninsula Byway.

 7. Lake Pepin